NLnetLabs/cascade/doc/manual/source/man/cascaded-policy.toml.rst

    when generating NSEC3 records.
 This affects the security of the zone, so be careful if you wish to enable it.

+.. _policy-signed-review:

 How signed zones are reviewed.
 ++++++++++++++++++++++++++++++

 The ``[signer.review]`` section.

+.. option:: [signer.review]

+   How signed zones are reviewed.

 .. option:: required = false